 The BEMA Discipleship program is an attempt to recapture a few of those elements present in the early church.
 It is not our desire to recreate an ancient world, but to learn from its successes and implement something vibrant into the culture of today.
 There are three things we believe were true then that could be revolutionary if they were true now:

 - The people of God in Jesus’s day understood their Text.
-They knew their Bibles better than we ever could dream of knowing them.
-This wouldn’t be nearly that important, except that the entirety of Jesus’s ministry, and then the ministry of those he sent out to change the world, was based on a deep understanding and teaching of this very Text.
+They knew their Bibles better than we could dream of knowing ours.
+This wouldn’t be nearly as important, except that the entirety of Jesus’s ministry, and then the ministry of those he sent out to change the world, was based on a deep understanding and teaching of this very Text.
 The apostles turned the world upside down by using the Word of God to subvert the stated realities of the Roman Empire.
 Believing that God’s Word never returns void, they put that Text to use in their writings, teachings, and communities.

 - The people of the early church were deeply committed to telling a different story with their lives.
-Their primary question was not whether or not something was “OK” or permissible — their main concern was whether or not that very thing was constructive.
+Their primary question was not whether something was “OK” or permissible — their main concern was whether or not that very thing was constructive.
 What kind of story did that action tell?
 What were they saying about the God they served?
 What did they truly believe about that God?
 If their actions did not tell the story of that God to the world, then they must be participating in some form of idolatry.
 This was an intense love for God which cost His people dearly, yet brought order to the chaos all around them.